toriseymour83-cell/canvas-openapply-data-pipeline/README.md

 ORDER BY late_submissions DESC;

-Full queries are available in:
+## Full queries are available in:

 sql/analysis_queries.sql
 Notes

-All data in this project is fake and generated for practice purposes only.
+# All data in this project is fake and generated for practice purposes only.

-I used fake data because the real version of this kind of work would contain sensitive student information.
+The dataset in this project is fully simulated and does not contain any real student records.

-How to run
+# How to run
-1. Install the required packages
+### 1. Install the required packages

 python -m pip install -r requirements.txt

-2. Generate the fake data
+### 2. Generate the fake data
 python src/generate_fake_students.py
 python src/generate_canvas_enrollments.py
 python src/generate_canvas_submissions.py
 python src/generate_openapply_guardians.py

-3. Create the PostgreSQL tables
+### 3. Create the PostgreSQL tables

 Run:

 sql/01_create_tables.sql

-4. Import the CSV files
+### 4. Import the CSV files

 Import the generated CSV files from data/raw/ into the matching PostgreSQL tables.

-5. Run the analysis queries
+### 5. Run the analysis queries

 Run: